The Seduction (TV series): Development

 In September 2024, HBO Max announced that a loose adaptation of Pierre Choderlos de Laclos's Les Liaisons dangereuses that will focus on the origins of Isabelle de Merteuil entered production with Jessica Palud directing, while Clément Birnbaum and Joachim Nahum from UGC's Nabi Productions and Marie Guillaumond from Studio TF1's Felicita Films will serve as producers.

 The series was originally announced as an HBO Max original series, however, when the trailer was released in October 2025, it was rebranded as an HBO Original, similarly to The Penguin, Dune: Prophecy, and It: Welcome to Derry.

 Filming

 Filming began on 4 September and wrapped on 13 December 2024, and took place in Île-de-France, mainly in Val-d'Oise, while some scenes where filmed in Normandy.
-Many châteaux where used by the production, including the Château de Villette.
+Many châteaux were used by the production, including the Château de Villette.

 Release

-The Seduction premiered on HBO Max's HBO hub in France on 14 November 2025, with subsequent episodes released weekly.
-In France, the series release was not affected by the rebranding as an HBO Original as the channel is only available as a content hub in the country.
+The Seduction premiered on HBO Max's HBO hub in France and internationally on 14 November 2025, with subsequent episodes released weekly.

+Contrary to other Max Original series that premiered first on HBO when they were rebranded as HBO Original, the series release was not affected by the rebranding as the channel is only available as a content hub within the service in France.
+It was also released directly on the service in territories where the channel is available, while still being branded as an HBO Original.